nicolaCirillo/ate-it/guidelines.md

 ---
 ## Rules

-There are no restrictions on techniques: supervised and unsupervised machine learning, rule-based systems, deep learning, prompting, etc. Everithing technique is allowed.
+There are no restrictions on techniques: supervised and unsupervised machine learning, rule-based systems, deep learning, prompting, etc. Every technique is allowed.

 However: